 National waste data reporting programme

-This work will build and maintain a waste data evidence base, providing comprehensive and internationally comparable waste data.
+This work establishes a waste data evidence base, providing comprehensive and internationally comparable waste data.
 It can be used to analyse, plan and make decisions to manage and minimise waste.

 Improving data availability, accessibility and quality will also help us to understand behavioural changes over time and assist with monitoring compliance.

 Delivered in December 2023, the first dashboards provide interactive waste data.
-We will update the dashboards with new information on a monthly, quarterly or annual basis, dependant on when it is available.
+We will refresh the dashboards with updated information on a monthly, quarterly or annual basis, dependant on when it is available.

 Explore this data.